 Is an alternative to tools like Canva.
 Glorify it's mainly focused on e-commerce and allows you to put together product images super quick. if that's for the product page or something for socials.
 It also has a really good one clicks background remover and easy to add drop Shadows.
 It's great for those colleagues who are not savvy with Photoshop.

-Is a recent addition to my tool kit.
-It's great for creating branded product mock-ups whether it's product packaging, UX designers and more. something to get mock-ups done quick and isn't that bad.
-One of my impulse buys that i don't regret
+Is another recent addition to my tool kit.
+It's great for creating branded product mock-ups whether it's product packaging, UX designers and more.
+Something to get mock-ups done quick and isn't that bad.
+One of my impulse buys that i don't regret.

 Hosting and server management